gentlee/react-redux-cache/README.md

 }
 ```

-But it is recommened to override it when default implementation is not optimal or when params in object can be sorted in random order.
+It is recommended to override it when default implementation is not optimal or when keys in params object can be sorted in random order.

-**Cache key** is used for storing the query state.
-Queries with the same cache key share their state.
-Default implementation uses **params key**.

 As example, can be overriden when implementing pagination.